-On July 16, 2009, the Mongolian Parliament passed a new Nuclear Energy Law that classifies all radioactive mineral deposits, regardless of size, as strategically important mineral deposits and regulates the nuclear energy industry in Mongolia, including the exploration, exploitation, development, mining and sale of uranium.
+On July 16, 2009, the Mongolian Parliament passed a Nuclear Energy Law that classifies all radioactive mineral deposits, regardless of size, as strategically important mineral deposits and regulates the nuclear energy industry in Mongolia, including the exploration, exploitation, development, mining and sale of uranium.
 The new law became effective on August 15, 2009.
-In connection with the passing of the Nuclear Energy Law, the Mongolian Parliament also passed certain procedures relating to the re-registration of existing exploration and mining licenses held prior to the Nuclear Energy Law becoming effective.
-Existing license holders were required to submit applications to the State Administrative Authority to renew and reregister their existing licenses by November 15, 2009.
+In connection with the passing of the Nuclear Energy Law, the Mongolian Parliament also passed certain procedures relating to the re-registration of existing exploration and mining licenses held under the Minerals Law prior to the Nuclear Energy Law becoming effective.
+Existing license holders were required to submit applications to the State Administrative Authority to renew and re-register their existing licenses by November 15, 2009.
 In order to have licenses re-registered, applicants were required to agree to abide by all of the conditions and requirements set out in the Nuclear Energy Law, including acceptance of the State's 51% or 34% share participation in the license holder, as applicable.
 Any licenses that are not re-registered under the Nuclear Energy Law, as required, are considered to automatically be suspended.

-Khan considers the re-registration of the licenses to be a prerequisite to any major mine development work on the Dornod Uranium Project.
-The Corporation submitted the applications for the renewal and re-registration of the mining license and exploration license for the Dornod Uranium Project on November 10, 2009.
-There can be no certainty as to the timing, status or outcome of the renewal and reregistration of the essential mining license and exploration license for the Dornod Uranium Project.
-The Board of Directors of Khan believes that by launching its unsolicited Offer and creating a state of uncertainty surrounding Khan and its future operations and ownership structure during a critical period when the Government of Mongolia has a renewed focus on ownership of strategic assets in Mongolia and Khan is making great efforts to work together with the Government to effect the re-registration of the essential licenses, the ARMZ Offer has exposed Khan to significant risk that the license re-registrations may be delayed or denied as a result.
-A significant delay or denial of the license re-registrations is likely to have a material adverse effect on Khan, its subsidiaries and joint venture, and their business, assets and financial condition.
-See "Narrative Description of the Business - Mongolia - Nuclear Energy Legislation".
+The Corporation submitted robust applications for the renewal and re-registration of the mining license and exploration license for the Dornod Uranium Project on November 10, 2009.
+On April 13, 2010, Khan announced that it had received notices from the NEA that CAUC's mining license for the Main Dornod Property and KRL's exploration license for the Additional Dornod Property had been invalidated.
+On November 12, 2010, the NEA published, in a local newspaper, what it called an official notification that it did not intend to reissue the CAUC and the KRL licenses.
+To-date, the NEA has not reinstated and registered the Corporation's licenses.
+The Corporation continues to believe that there exists no legal basis for the NEA to refuse to reinstate and re-register its licenses and that it has always acted in conformance with Mongolian laws.